 The upgrading might take several minutes to complete.
 After the new version has been installed, you will see the following screen.
 Click Finish.

 And this completes the upgrade.

 In some cases, Windows Defender displays an error message after starting or restarting your computer.
 The "Windows Defender is turned off" message can be safely ignored by clicking Close.
-Remember, Microsoft Security Essentials actually replaces Windows Defender in Windows Vista and 7 and therefore the older service is not allowed to start anymore.
+Remember, Microsoft Security Essentials actually replaces Windows Defender in Windows 7 and therefore the older service is not allowed to start anymore.

 If you try to start the Windows Defender service manually, you'll see the "Windows Defender service on Local Computer started and then stopped" dialog.
 Click OK.
 You might also see some failed updates in Windows Update in case Windows Defender is still enabled.

-The dialog on computer startup appears because Windows Defender service is set to start automatically.
+The dialog on computer startup appears because the Windows Defender service is set to start automatically.
 To stop the message from appearing again, follow the steps below: